Understanding Executive Function: What It Is and Why It Matters

 Backlog Maintenance: The Backlog Refinement Ritual

 Over time, backlogs naturally become cluttered with outdated, incomplete, or inadequately specified tasks.
 This entropy is inevitable and requires periodic maintenance to keep your organizational system functional.
+You cannot skip this maintenance process unless you want your backlogs to become unusable!

 Backlog maintenance can happen in two ways: